Electrical Fan Circuit

-The fan in the diagram above is controlled by a driver in the control module.
-When a preset engine coolant temperature is met the PCM grounds the circuit activating the fan motor.
-If the circuit is grounded before the control module the circuit will be activated any time the ignition is switched ON.
+The fan in the diagram below is controlled by a driver in the control module.
+When a preset engine coolant temperature is met, the PCM grounds the circuit, activating the fan motor.
+If the circuit is grounded before the control module, the circuit will be activated any time the ignition is switched ON.

 The other choices are open circuits.
-An open at point B is most likely caused by a burned fuse.
-A fuse is a protection device, its fusible element will burn resulting in an open circuit when too much amperage is drawn, like the short to ground in the circuit.
+A burned fuse most likely caused an open at point B. A fuse is a protection device; its fusible element melts, resulting in an open circuit when too much amperage is drawn, like the short to ground in the circuit.
 An open at point C stops the power flow to the motor.
-Without power the motor will not function.
-An open at point D would remove the circuit’s necessary ground also resulting in no fan motor operation.
+Without power, the motor will not function.
+An open at point D would remove the circuit’s necessary ground, resulting in no fan motor operation.